 - Ensure There Are No Sources of Distraction

 This is a very important point to remember.
 Eliminate all forms of distraction during the interview, however insignificant.
 Especially, remember to keep all electronic gadgets away and find a quiet environment.

 Unwanted distractions have a negative impact on the interview process.
 Candidates are often caught off-guard by background noises or activities while engaging with the interviewer.

 During the interview

-During the interview, it is extremely important to be respectful, kind and professional during the course of your interview.
-Adopting a professional tone can pitch the odds in your favor when recruiters make their final decision.
+A key phone screen interview tip is to be respectful, kind and professional.
+Adopting a neat and professional tone can pitch the odds in your favor when recruiters make their final decision.

 - Be a Good Listener

 A lot of candidates miss out on this crucial element without realizing it.
 Being a good listener is a great phone screen interview tip that will help you better understand the requirements of your role and let you ask insightful and appropriate phone screen interview questions.
 Be patient while you listen and avoid jumping the gun when asked questions.